mendix/docs/releasenotes/AQM/aqm-2.0.md

 ---
-title: "Mendix AQM 2.0 Release Notes"
-category: "releasenotes"
+title: "AQM 2.0"
 space: "Release Notes"
+category: "AQM"
 ---

-**Quality Monitor tool update**
+## Quality Monitor tool update

 It is now possible to compare snapshots with each other.
 This functionality is similar to the metrics table.
-The Compare snapshot functionality shows the differences between 2 snapshots.
+The Compare snapshot functionality shows the differences between two snapshots.

 We have enhanced dependency graph with some nice new features so you can see more information about the dependencies: